chrira/ms-techlab/06-operators.md

 oc get pods
 ```

-Once this is done, you are able to deploy a cluster, by using a crd:
+Once this is done, you are able to deploy a cluster, by using a crd.

+You can do this by creating a file called `etcd-cluster.yaml` with the following content:

 ```yaml
 # etcd-cluster.yaml